Hillary Clinton now blames "Macedonia" for election loss, in bizarre onstage interview

 “So the Russians, in my opinion and based on the intel and counter-intel people I talk to, could not have known how best to weaponize that information unless they had been guided.”

-Guided by Americans…meaning guided by Trump is the conclusion in HRC’s twisted head.
+Guided by Americans…meaning guided by Trump, is the conclusion in HRC’s twisted head.

 And after this elaborate Kremlin plot was explained by Hillary, the failed candidate noted that the content of her emails “was the biggest nothing burger ever.”